quicwg/base-drafts/draft-ietf-quic-http.md

 This means that an intermediary transforming an HTTP/1.x message to HTTP/3 will need to remove any fields nominated by the Connection field, along with the Connection field itself.
-Such intermediaries SHOULD also remove other connection-specific fields, such as Keep-Alive, Proxy-Connection, Transfer-Encoding, and Upgrade, even if they are not nominated by the Connection field.
+As part of this transformation, intermediaries MUST decode and remove any HTTP/1.1 transfer codings.
+Such intermediaries SHOULD also remove other connection-specific fields, such as Keep-Alive, Proxy-Connection, and Upgrade, even if they are not nominated by the Connection field.

 #### Pseudo-Header Fields